-These three systems provide an integrated coordination and movement of interconnected joints and muscles to form a functional chain movement.
-My study of kinesiology, the science of human movement, revealed that a proper running movement cannot be achieved by training body segments such as legs, knees or ankles.
-Also, it is not widely understood that human body movements are not accomplished by single commands and training of isolated body parts will not develop an efficient functional chain movement.
+These three systems provide a coordinated movement of interconnected joints and muscles to form a functional chain movement.
+My study of functional anatomy and kinesiology revealed that a proper running movement cannot be achieved by training body segments such as legs, knees or ankles.
+Also, it is not widely understood that body movements are not accomplished by single commands to move isolated joints and muscles during the running stride.

-One of the main principles of functional anatomy is based on training movements that require a group of muscle to function together in a coordinated pattern which can be referred to as a functional or kinetic chain movement.
+One of the main principles of functional anatomy is based on training movements that require a group of muscle to work together in a coordinated pattern which can be referred to as a functional or kinetic chain movement.
 For instance, your ankles, knees, hip and pelvis joints, and calves, hamstrings, quadriceps and gluteal muscles are responsible to provide movements for different phases of a running stride.
 It is not commonly recognized that muscles, joints and bones form the links to comprise a functional chain movement and they must move together in a coordinated manner.
-If one of these body parts or links is not working properly, the entire functional chain is faltered and it can lead to a high impact on your body and injury.
+If one of these links is not working properly, the entire functional chain is faltered and it can lead to a high impact throughout the body, and contribute to injury.

-Conventional training methods for an efficient running stride focus mostly on the isolated body parts such as legs, knees or ankles.
+Conventional training methods for an efficient running stride focus mostly on improving of isolated body parts such as legs, knees or ankles.
 The simple action of moving a leg forward as a part of the running stride will be performed as a functional chain by engaging interconnected joints and muscles.
 The brain must be programmed to move a functional chain movement and to issue a series of commands to move muscles responsible for moving pelvic girdle, hip joint, knee joint and ankle joint in a coordinated manner.

-As a result, an efficient movement of running functional chain cannot be achieved without proper understanding of functional anatomy and functional chain of joints and muscles related to specific movements.
-For instance, synchronized quadruple flexion and extension during the running stride involve ankle, knee, hip joint, and pelvis for the center of body weight to shift properly.
-If one of these links is not working properly, the entire functional chain is faltered it can lead to a high impact throughout the body, and contribute to injury.
+As a result, efficient running movement cannot be achieved without proper understanding of functional anatomy and interconnection between joints and muscles related to running stride.
+For instance, during a running stride cycle, quadruple flexion and extension of ankle joint, knee joint, hip joint, and pelvis must occur in a synchronized fashion.
+If one of these links is not working properly, the entire functional chain is faltered it can lead to a high impact throughout the body and contribute to injury.